+Occupational Courses

 CUUL 1000 Fundamentals of Culinary Arts 4

 CUUL III0 Culinary Safety and Sanitation 2

-CUUL 1120 Principles of Cooking 6

 Early Childhood Care and Education AAS Degree (EC13)

 The Early Childhood Care and Education associate degree program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as general core competencies necessary for successful employment.
 Graduates of this program will receive one of three areas of specialization: infant/toddler, program administration, paraprofessional/school age.